gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    implementations, as well as dealing with the epoch change reliable have similar or worse application impact.

-   This specification also forbidds against using DTLS 1.3 key update and instead rely on parallel DTLS connections.
+   This specification also forbids against using DTLS 1.3 key update and instead rely on parallel DTLS connections.
 For DTLS 1.3 there isn’t feature parity.
-It also has the issue that a DTLS implementation following the RFC may assume a too limited window for SCTP where the previous epoch’s security context is maintained and thus changes to epoch handling would be necessary.
+It also has the issue that a DTLS implementation following the RFC may assume a too limited window for SCTP where the previous epoch’s security context is maintained and thus, changes to epoch handling would be necessary.

    A DTLS 1.2 endpoint MUST NOT use renegotiation and a DTLS 1.3 endpoint MUST NOT send any KeyUpdate message.
-The endpoint MUST instead initiate a new DTLS connection before the old one reaches the used cipher suit's key life time.
+The endpoint MUST instead initiate a new DTLS connection before the old one reaches the used cipher suit's key lifetime.
 The AEAD limits given in section 4.5.3 of {{RFC9147}} SHOULD be followed.

 ## DTLS Connection Identifier